keu/docs/guides/what-is-a-sensor.md

 ---
 title: "Airflow sensors"
-sidebar_label: "Airflow sensors"
+sidebar_label: "Sensors"
 description: "An introduction to Airflow sensors."
 id: what-is-a-sensor
 ---

-[Apache Airflow Sensors](https://airflow.apache.org/docs/apache-airflow/stable/concepts/sensors.html) are a special kind of operator that are designed to wait for something to happen.
+[Apache Airflow sensors](https://airflow.apache.org/docs/apache-airflow/stable/concepts/sensors.html) are a special kind of operator that are designed to wait for something to happen.
 When sensors run, they check to see if a certain condition is met before they are marked successful and let their downstream tasks execute.
 When used properly, they can be a great tool for making your DAGs more event driven.

 In this guide, you'll learn how sensors are used in Airflow, best practices for implementing sensors in production, and learn about smart sensors and deferrable operators.
 For more information about implementing sensors, see the video [Create Powerful Data Pipelines by Mastering Sensors](https://www.astronomer.io/events/webinars/creating-data-pipelines-using-master-sensors/).